yegor256/0pdd/README.md

 Then, `git push` something and see what happens.
 You should see a new issue created in your repository by [@0pdd](https://github.com/0pdd).

+The dependency tree of all puzzles in your repository you can find
+here: http://www.0pdd.com/p?name=yegor256/0pdd (just replace the name of the repo in the URL).

 Don't forget to add that cute little badge to your `README.md`, just like we did here in this repo (see above).
 The Markdown you need will look like this (replace `yegor256/0pdd` with GitHub coordinates